decretist/ICMCL17/proceedings/ICMCL17.markdown

-goal of the two projects is the same---to use computational distant reading techniques to enhance close readings of the *Decretum*---but each individual project attempts to answer different questions using different tools and techniques on the common data set.
+goal of the two projects is the same---to use computational distant reading techniques to enhance close readings of the *Decretum*---but each individual project attempts to answer different questions using different tools and techniques using the common data set.

 This is not my first attempt to make progress on the problem of computationally identifying topics added to the *dicta* between the first and second recensions.
-Around 2012, there was tremendous enthusiasm in the Digital Humanities community for a technique called unsupervised topic modeling and in particular for a topic-modeling tool called MALLET.[^4] Inspired by Pennington's observation that most passages in the *Decretum* dealing with the legal status of Jews, particularly those dealing with forced conversion, were introduced only
+Around 2012, there was tremendous enthusiasm in the Digital Humanities community for a technique called unsupervised topic modeling, and in particular for a topic-modeling tool called MALLET.[^4] Inspired by Pennington's observation that most passages in the *Decretum* dealing with the legal status of Jews, particularly those dealing with forced conversion, were introduced only